enkidevs/curriculum/kotlin/kotlin-advanced-features/kotlin-functional-programming/kotlin-pure-functions.md

 Benefits of pure functions:
 - Easier to test
 - Predictable behavior
-- Thread-safe
+- Thread-safe (more on this later)
-- Can be cached
+- Can be cached (more on this later)

 > 💡 Pure functions are like mathematical functions - they just transform input into output.